OpenEvalProject/evals/manuscripts/elife-54170/v2/manuscript.md

 ## Results

-## Pitx2+ INs are rhythmically active during fictive locomotion
+### Pitx2+ INs are rhythmically active during fictive locomotion

 We first confirmed that Pitx2+ interneurons exhibit rhythmic activity that is phase locked to spinal locomotor network output.
 Hemisected spinal cords were dissected from Pitx2::Cre;GCAMP6s mice to visualize Ca2+ activity from groups of Pitx2+ interneurons whilst simultaneously recording pharmacologically induced locomotor output from L1-L3 lumbar ventral roots (Figure 1a).
 Pitx2+ interneurons (32 upper lumbar interneurons and 19 lower lumbar interneurons, 6 hemisected spinal cords, 3 mice) exhibited clear rhythmic activity during fictive locomotion (Figure 1b–c).
 The activity of 65.6% of L1-3 interneurons was tightly phase locked with respective L1-L3 ventral root output (indicated by a significant Rayleigh test statistic, p<0.05; Figure 1d,e), while the activity of a smaller population of lower lumbar (L4-L6) interneurons was also aligned with upper lumbar output (only 31.6%, Figure 1d,e).
 The remaining cells did not show any phase relationship associated with ventral root output.
 These data clearly demonstrate that groups of Pitx2+ interneurons are rhythmically active during fictive locomotion and that, as indicated by previous single-cell recordings (Zagoraiou et al., 2009), their activity patterns are tightly locked to the locomotor cycle.

 ![Figure 1.](https://cdn.elifesciences.org/articles/54170/elife-54170-fig1-v2.jpg)

-**Figure 1.:** + interneurons are rhythmically active during fictive locomotion.(a) Illustration of ventral root recordings and Ca2+ imaging from Pitx2+ interneurons (green) in hemisected spinal cords from Pitx2::Cre;GCAMP6 mice. (b) Pitx2+ interneurons visualized in the L1-3 upper lumbar regions in a neonatal hemisected spinal cord from a Pitx2::Cre;GCAMP6 mouse. (c) Ventral root output and examples of Ca2+ imaging traces from the four neurons marked in (b). (d) Phase plots depicting relationships between Ca2+ transients in interneurons and ventral root output for three neurons in L1-3 (top) and three neurons in L4-6 (bottom).
-Blue points represent the phasing of individual Ca2+ transients within a locomotor cycle, red points represent the mean direction and strength of the phasing for each neuron, and grey shading indicates the average duration of upper lumbar-related bursts. (e) Summary graph of mean direction and strength of phasing for all interneurons analyzed (L1-3, n=31; and L4-6, n=19).Figure 1—source data 1.
+**Figure 1.:** (a) Illustration of ventral root recordings and Ca2+ imaging from Pitx2+ interneurons (green) in hemisected spinal cords from Pitx2::Cre;GCAMP6 mice. (b) Pitx2+ interneurons visualized in the L1-3 upper lumbar regions in a neonatal hemisected spinal cord from a Pitx2::Cre;GCAMP6 mouse. (c) Ventral root output and examples of Ca2+ imaging traces from the four neurons marked in (b). (d) Phase plots depicting relationships between Ca2+ transients in interneurons and ventral root output for three neurons in L1-3 (top) and three neurons in L4-6 (bottom).
+Blue points represent the phasing of individual Ca2+ transients within a locomotor cycle, red points represent the mean direction and strength of the phasing for each neuron, and grey shading indicates the average duration of upper lumbar-related bursts. (e) Summary graph of mean direction and strength of phasing for all interneurons analyzed (L1-3, n=31; and L4-6, n=19).

-## Chemogenetic inhibition of Pitx2+ INs decreases the amplitude of locomotor output
+### Chemogenetic inhibition of Pitx2+ INs decreases the amplitude of locomotor output

 We next sought to directly demonstrate the role that Pitx2+ interneurons play in controlling motoneuron output during locomotor network activity.
 Cre-dependent DREADD mice were used to manipulate the activity of Pitx2+ interneurons during fictive locomotion.